The radiation field on product cones: Pseudodifferential operators

-where $b$ is a classical symbol (i.e., it is smooth on $\Tbstar M$ and has an asymptotic expansion in increasing powers of $\nu$).
+where $b$ is a classical symbol (i.e., it is smooth on $\Tbstar M$ and has a complete asymptotic expansion at fiber infinity).
 In terms of coordinates $(\rho, x, z)$ near the corner $\mf \cap \cf$, we may write an explicit quantization of the symbol $b$ by